apache/beam/learning/tour-of-beam/learning-content/common-transforms/aggregation/min/description.md

 }, beam.Impulse(s))
 ```

-And replace `stats.Min` on `stats.MinPerKey` it will output the minimum numbers by key.
+And replace `stats.Min` with `stats.MinPerKey` it will output the minimum numbers by key.
 {{end}}
 {{if (eq .Sdk "java")}}
 `Min.integersGlobally` returns the minimum number from the `PCollection`.
 If you replace the `integers input` with this `map input`: